Kim Hunter: Personal life

 Hunter was a lifelong progressive Democrat.

+Death

-She died in New York City on September 11, 2002, of a heart attack at the age of 79.
-Her ashes were given to her daughter—an attorney, civic leader, and former judge in Connecticut—after cremation.
+Hunter died in New York City on September 11, 2002, of a heart attack at the age of 79.
+Her ashes were given to her daughter—an attorney, civic leader, and former judge in Connecticut.

 Legacy

 Hunter received two stars on the Hollywood Walk of Fame, one for motion pictures at 1615 Vine Street and a second for television at 1715 Vine Street.